Welcome to the revised edition of the Bedford Adult Services Adult Policies, Procedures and Practice (APPP) resource.

-If there are any documents or links you would added to this section, please let us know by contacting Gillian Abbott, your local contact for this resource.
+If there are any documents or links you would added to this section, please let us know by contacting Lori Dyke, your local contact for this resource.

 With each revised edition of your APPP site, we indicate in the table below which chapters are new or have been updated.
 This information is also available at the top of each chapter.

 |End of Life Care||This chapter was amended to reflect the Supreme Court ruling, see 3.2, Persons in a vegetative state.
 Section 5.1, Best Interests Test and Appendix 1: An NHS Trust and others (Respondents) v Y (by his litigation the Official Solicitor) and Another (Appellants) UKSC 46 were also added.|